North Andrew High School

 North Andrew High School is a public secondary school in Rosendale, Missouri.

 Currently

-In 1996, North Andrew High School relocated to the junction of Highway 71 and Highway 48.
-As of the 2021-2022 school year, the school has 116 students.
+In 1996, North Andrew schools relocated to the junction of Highway 71 and Highway 48.
+Previously the district operated an elementary school in Bolcow, a middle school in Fillmore, and a high school in Rosendale.
+As of the 2021–2022 school year, the school has 116 students.

 On November 29, 2013, North Andrew High School won the Missouri 8-man football state championship, defeating Stanberry 16 to 13.
 It was the lowest-scoring eight-man championship games in MSHSAA history.
 North Andrew also won the 2014 MSHSAA state championship game against Stanberry 56 to 38 making the Cardinals back-to-back state champions.
 North Andrew previously won eight-man state championships in 1993 (co-champions by tie), 1996 and 1997.